ViEwVippi/PlayAnalyze/README.md

   - You may download the result in an Excel file after it has been analyzed.

 # requirements.txt
-openai
+- openai
-PyPDF2
+- PyPDF2

 #streamlit run NLP_play sentiment analysis.py.py#

-# Testing File
+# Testing (2 File)
-Pdftest.pdf
+- Pdftest.pdf
-txttest.txt
+- txttest.txt